 "Dragon young haven't been on Alannador since the plague.
+They must breed here and leave those small Norterridane creatures to protect their young."

+"I thought the plague left them barren."

-They must keep their eggs here and leave those small Norterridane creatures to protect them."
-A wicked grin spread across Fairburn's face.
-"If this is the place of the magic, we could turn the tide of the war."
+"Perhaps that's what they wanted us the think.
+But if this is the place of the magic, we could turn the tide of the war."

-"Yes, by finding the stones and killing all the dragons we find," Onixian returned her smile.
-"When the rain stops, we shall search every inch of this land."
+"Yes, by finding the stones and killing all the dragons we find."
+Onixian's mouth moved into a crooked smile.
+"When this rain stops, we shall search every inch of this land."

 Could it be that fate had finally brought him here?
 Calaver, the late Schorl serpent king, had spoken of translucent red stones that held great power.
 The power that made Obsidian dragons breathe fire so hot it could turn enemies into ash.
-Calaver had believed that the stones could make Schorl strong enough to kill the Obsidian dragons.
-The stones had to be on this continent.
+He had believed that the stones could make Schorl strong enough to kill the Obsidian.
 The stones' power could finally be the key to the serpents winning the war.